SophiaBhoria7/Mario-C-/README.md

 /*
-This is the description of the file and the instructions
+This is the description of the file and the instructions from the CS50 Course

 In a file called mario.c in a folder called mario-more, implement a program in C that recreates that pyramid, using hashes (#) for bricks, as in the below: